Technologies and Security Challenges in Metaverse: Metaverse

+\mypara{Prototypes of Metaverse Applications} Table \ref{tab:metaverse_prototypes} shows some of the popular existing prototypes of the Metaverse.
+We analyzed the documentation to identify different characteristics.

-Several existing game platforms serve as early prototypes of the Metaverse, showcasing its potential for immersive and interactive virtual experiences.
+\myparait{Games:} Several existing game platforms serve as early prototypes of the Metaverse, showcasing its potential for immersive and interactive virtual experiences.
 Popular games such as Roblox, Fortnite\footnote{https://www.fortnite.com/}, and Decentraland\footnote{https://decentraland.org/} provide user-generated content, robust virtual economies, and rich social environments where users can create, explore, and interact.
 These gaming platforms demonstrate how digital worlds can function as more than just games, and could potentially evolve into social hubs and ecosystems \cite{han2021analysis}.
 Games such as Sandbox\footnote{https://www.sandbox.game/}, Axie Infinity\footnote{https://axieinfinity.com/}, and Minecraft incorporate features such as virtual land ownership, blockchain-based assets, and NFT integration, which further extend the concept of the Metaverse \cite{han2021analysis}.
-These platforms also allow monetization of user participation, trade digital goods, and engage in decentralized governance.
-Collaboratively, they illustrate the fundamental components of the Metaverse (i.e., interoperability, perseverance, user agency, and economic engagement) while bringing to light the potential and difficulties associated with creating fully functional virtual environments.
+These platforms also allow users to monetize, trade digital goods, and engage in decentralized governance.
+They illustrate the fundamental components of the Metaverse (i.e., interoperability, user agency, and economic engagement) while highlighting the potential and difficulties associated with creating fully functional virtual environments.